5 Ways to Encourage Young People to Read

 1. Set an Example

 James Holzhauer Is currently the number two Jeopardy champion of all time.
-He has been on the program for more than two weeks and has earned over one million dollars.
+He was on the program for more than three weeks and has earned over one million dollars.
 He is well-versed in many subjects and says his vast wealth of knowledge comes from reading children’s literature.
 If you devour every book you can find and are a walking encyclopedia, this will be the best incentive for others.
 When I was younger, I always answered more questions in Vacation Bible School and won the most gifts at Tupperware parties.
 I knew the answers to the questions because I was always reading.

 If you desire your children to be well-versed and enjoy reading, the first thing you should do is to be a living example in front of them.
 My grandmother was always reading the newspaper, her Sunday school lessons, the Bible, or Bible-related material.
 She only had a sixth-grade education, but you would never know it by the vast knowledge she displayed.
 Reading to your children at home a well as volunteering to read to your child's class at school will also set an example to be followed.